joematthews/extreme-angular/README.md

 <!-- You can run and explore extreme-angular on StackBlitz: https://stackblitz.com/github/joematthews/extreme-angular?preset=node -->

 > [!NOTE]
-> If you run into _any issues at all_ with the installation, upgrade, or usage of extreme-angular, then please search through the [issues](https://github.com/joematthews/extreme-angular/issues).
+> If you run into _any issues at all_ with installing, updating, or using extreme-angular, then please search through the [issues](https://github.com/joematthews/extreme-angular/issues).
 If you do not see a similar issue, then please create a new issue -- thank you! 🙏

 ## Table of Contents